AtleSkaanes/command-palette.nvim/README.md

 </details>

 # Todo
+- [ ] Add support for commands that take async input
+- [ ] Add support for string based commands
+- [ ] Add support for table of string based commands
+- [ ] Add support for commands that output their command via a function (Must be synchronous)
 - [ ] Run commands via ui
 - [ ] Run commands via name
 - [ ] Add more commands on the fly outside setup